-Range & Habitat: Jacob's Ladder is an occasional to locally common plant that occurs in most areas of Illinois, except for some counties in the central portion of the state (see Distribution Map).
-Habitats include deciduous mesic woodlands, woodland borders, mesic black soil prairies, fens, and semi-shaded areas along rivers.
-This plant prefers high quality natural habitats, and rarely wonders far from wooded areas.
+Range & Habitat: The native Jacob's Ladder is an occasional to locally common plant that occurs in most areas of Illinois, except for some counties in the central portion of the state (see Distribution Map).
+Habitats include deciduous woodlands, lower wooded slopes, bases of bluffs, shaded banks of streams and rivers, bottoms of sandstone canyons, and areas along woodland paths.
+Jacob's Ladder is found in higher quality natural habitats that are dominated by various deciduous trees.

-Faunal Associations: The nectar and pollen of the flowers attract bees primarily, including honeybees, bumblebees, Little Carpenter bees, Mason bees, Cuckoo bees (Nomadine), Halictid bees (including Green Metallic), and Andrenid bees.
-A visitor from this last group, Andrena polemonii, is an oligolege of Polemonium spp.
-The flowers are also visited by Bombylius major (Giant Bee Fly) and various butterflies, skippers, or moths, which seek nectar.
-Syrphid flies also visit the flowers, but they feed on the pollen and are unlikely pollinators.
-Apparently, little information is available about this plant's relationships to birds and herbivorous mammals.
+Faunal Associations: The nectar and pollen of the flowers attract bees primarily, including honeybees, bumblebees, little carpenter bees (Ceratina spp.), mason bees (Osmia spp.), cuckoo bees (Nomada spp.), Halictid bees (Augochlorella spp., Lasioglossum spp.), and Andrenid bees (Andrena spp.).
+A species from this last group, Andrena polemonii, is a specialist pollinator (oligolege) of Polemonium spp.
+(Jacob's Ladder, Greek Valerian).
+The flowers are also visited by Bombylius major (Giant Bee Fly), butterflies, skippers, and moths, which seek nectar.
+The larvae of two moths, Coleophora polemoniella and Scrobipalpula polemoniella, mine the leaflets.
+An aphid, Nasonovia hottesi, sucks the sap of these plants.

 Photographic Location: A flower garden at Crystal Lake Park in Urbana, Illinois.

-Comments: This is a rather floppy plant, although both the flowers and foliage are attractive.
+Comments: This is a rather floppy plant, although both the flowers and foliage are quite attractive.
 The bell-shaped flowers and compound leaves together provide Jacob's Ladder with a distinctive appearance.
 The only other species that resembles it, Polemonium vanbruntiae (Greek Valerian), which is native to some of the Eastern States, doesn't occur in the wild in Illinois.
-This latter species is more erect in habit, and has slightly larger flowers with exerted stamens.
-These flowers are usually a darker shade of blue than those of Jacob's Ladder, and their anthers are often yellow, rather than white.
+This latter species is more erect in habit, and it has slightly larger flowers with exerted stamens.
+The flowers of this latter species are usually a darker shade of blue than those of Jacob's Ladder.
 The common name of Polemonium reptans refers to the pairs of opposite leaflets on the compound leaves, which supposedly resemble a series of steps on a ladder in a dream by the biblical Jacob.